Skip to Site Header Skip to Main Content Skip to Footer

 Final Thought

-So, both NREM AND REM play a role in your overall sleep.
+All in all, getting both NREM AND REM sleep play crucial roles in your overall sleep.
 Cycling through each sleep stage through the night is necessary for your physical and mental well-being.
 What behaviors and environmental factors can you tweak to support your body’s sleep process?

 Citations